 EEBL Curricular Internships

-The EEBL Programme Office, along with the Desk Imprese Office and Tor Vergata Placement Office, propose a series of curricular internships for EEBL students to consider as excellent opportunities to gain useful experience in the workplace where skills can be honed practical experience can be gained in specific professional sectors.
+Curricular internships are excellent opportunities for gaining useful experience in the workplace where skills can be honed and practical experience can be achieved in specific professional sectors.
 All curricular internships must be formalized through the Desk Imprese Office or through the Erasmus Traineeships Office in order for students to request credit recognition.
 All internships must be initiated during the time of study and completed at least 45 days before graduation.
 For further details regarding current traineeship opportunities, students should consult the Curricular Internships page of the EEBL website.